k4kpk/k4kpk.github.io/sota-guides/Wildcat Mountain (W4G_NG-020).md

 * **Duration**: 0.8 miles / 0:30 up (if fresh), 0:20 down
 * **Navigation**
     * Take the AT on the south side of GA-348.
-Trail crosses highway SE of the lot; it is obvious and well-marked.
+Trail crosses highway SE of the lot; it is obvious.
     * Climb steeply (w/switchbacks) for 0.2 miles.
     * Turn left (south) on Whitley Gap Shelter trail.
 Blue-blazed ridge trail.
     * Reach summit in 0.6 miles.